 The HE TB Ranging NDP has the following properties:

-Uses the HE TB PPDU format but without the Data field.
+Uses the HE TB PPDU format without the Data field.

 No beamforming steering matrix is applied to the waveform.

-Can use insecure HE-LTFs or Secure HE-LTFs with randomized LTF sequence; see Subclause 27.3.18d (Construction of Secure HE-LTF).
+Can use insecure HE-LTFs or Secure HE-LTFs.

+Secure HE-LTFs shall use randomized LTF sequence, pseudo random and deterministic per stream phase rotation.
+For improved security, a frequency domain flat top window, instead of the frequency domain rectangular window, can optionally be used.
+See 27.3.18d (Construction of Secure HE-LTF).

 Has a Packet Extension (PE) field that is 4 μs in duration; when using Secure HE-LTFs with randomized LTF sequence, the PE will start with a zero-power GI.